spyderbat/eval/guidebook/src/lateral/outside.md

    17  history
 ```

-Given the build server is fetching private code using SSH, we could use the SSH keys here to login to GitHub and view the company's repositories:
+Given the build server is fetching private code using SSH, we could use the SSH keys here to log in to GitHub and view the company's repositories:

 ```sh
 ls ~/.ssh/